open-telemetry/opentelemetry.io/content/en/blog/2022/exponential-histograms.md

 definition compared to the millisecond version in the previous example, but you can still see the response time bands.

-Here’s the nanosecond scale exponential bucket histogram:
+Here's the nanosecond scale exponential bucket histogram:

 ![nanosecond-scale-exponential-bucket-histogram](/img/blog-exponential-histogram/nanosecond-scale-exponential-bucket-histogram.webp)

-Here’s the nanosecond scale explicit bucket histogram:
+Here's the nanosecond scale explicit bucket histogram:

 ![nanosecond-scale-explicit-bucket-histogram](/img/blog-exponential-histogram/nanosecond-scale-explicit-bucket-histogram.webp)